sai-pracheetha/ipu-playbook/ovs_offload/README.md

     remote_br_tun_ip: ['1.1.1.2','2.1.1.2']
 ```

-### 2 IPU Servers connected back to back configuration (config_host1.yaml and config_host2.yaml)
+### 2 IPU Servers Connected Back-to-Back Configuration (config_host1.yaml and config_host2.yaml)

-- 2 IPU Host servers are connected back to back.
+- 2 IPU host servers are connected back-to-back.
 - Host1 IPU Port0 <-----> Host2 IPU Port0
 - Host1 IPU Port1 <-----> Host2 IPU Port1
-- For IPU Host 1 server copy config_host1.yaml to config.yaml.
+- Copy config_host1.yaml to IPU Host 1 server and rename file to config.yaml.
-- For IPU Host 2 server copy config_host2.yaml to config.yaml.
+- Copy config_host2.yaml to IPU Host 2 server and rename file to config.yaml.
-- Run ovs_offload_lnw.py in the 2 IPU Host servers after copying the respective configs as above.
+- Run ovs_offload_lnw.py in the 2 IPU host servers after copying the respective configs as above.
 - Update the file: config.yaml for the specific test setup.
-Change the management IP, username, and password for imc and acc if they are different.
+Change the management IP, username, and password for IMC and ACC if they are different.
-- Update the test_params section as required for the setup with the correct host, imc and acc script paths.
+- Update the test_params section as required for the setup with the correct host, IMC and ACC script paths.
 - Update the idpf_interface, vf_interfaces name in the config if the interface names are different.
-- Note that the lp_interfaces and lp_interface_ip fields below is empty as we are running in back to back mode and there is no Link Partner NIC connected to the same server.
+- Note that the lp_interfaces and lp_interface_ip fields below is empty as we are running in back-to-back mode and there is no Link Partner NIC connected to the same server.

 ### IPU Host 1